The Albany aims to provide:

 Facilities at Deptford Lounge include a library, Tidemill primary school, sports and leisure facilities, health and wellbeing services, community spaces including the outdoor performance space of Giffin Square, meeting rooms including seven flexible training rooms and two ICT rooms, adult education provision, Council Access Point and a cafe.

 The Albany is proud to be an ecovenue, endeavouring to continually improve our performance and minimise the impact of our activities on the environment.

 Future Building Development

 The Albany is exploring a programme of investment in and development of our site.
 Through the development masterplan, we aim to maximise the Albany’s potential as an outstanding resource of benefit to all in Deptford, and beyond.
 We are currently developing our own vision for the site and talking to potential partners who will work with us to ensure our aspirations are met.
-We aim to provide a more detailed outline of our plans before the end of 2015.
-Full public and stakeholder consultation will take place in 2016.
+We will provide a more detailed outline of our plans prior to full public and stakeholder consultation in due course.
 The Albany will not close during re-development, which will be phased over five years.
 We hope to begin work in 2017.

 Registered charity as THE ALBANY 2001 COMPANY charity number: 1112521